Hijab-Qaiser/Hijab-Qaiser/README.md

 # 💫 About Me:
 A-Level student with a strong passion for the emerging field of AI Security.
 Learning about development, especially interested in full-stack and app development, I also have an interest in AI and cybersecurity, so I want to build technologies or tools which will be useful in fields like AI nd cyber security, hence integrating all three of my interests.
-Open-Source Driven, Passionate AI, Development and cybersecurity.
+Open-Source Driven, Passionate about AI, Development and cybersecurity.
 Continuously learning, building projects, and contributing to open-source.

 ## 🌐 Socials: